General information on the gambling system reform

 -

 Channelling refers to steering gambling to a regulated and controlled supply of games.
 The channelling rate describes the proportion of gambling stakes placed with regulated providers.
-The channelling rate is impacted by the extent to which gambling enterprises seek to enter the regulated gambling market.
+The channelling rate is impacted by the extent to which gambling companies seek to enter the regulated gambling market.

-The development of the channelling rate also depends on how attractive gambling enterprises find the new licensing system.
+The development of the channelling rate also depends on how attractive gambling companies find the new licensing system.
 Attractiveness depends on factors such as licensing procedure, permissibility of marketing, regulation of gambling game supply, and tax-related issues.

 -